-Registry key Description root/ConnectionType/custom/gui/CustomManager/ widgets/autostart Controls the state of the Auto start priority widget in the Connection Manager for this connection type.
+Registry key Description widget is hidden.
+If set to ${\tt read-only}$, the widget is visible in the read-only state. root/ConnectionType/custom/gui/CustomManager/ widgets/fallBackConnection Controls the state of the Fallback Connection widget in Custom Connection Manager.
 If set to active, the widget is visible in the UI and the user can interact with it.
 If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/custom/gui/CustomManager/ widgets/command Controls the state of the Enter command to run widget in the Connection Manager for this connection type.
+If set to read-only, the widget is visible in the read-only state. root/ConnectionType/custom/gui/CustomManager/ widgets/hasDesktopIcon Controls the state of the Show icon on desktop widget in Custom Connection Manager.
 If set to active, the widget is visible in the UI and the user can interact with it.
 If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/custom/gui/CustomManager/ widgets/fallBackConnection Controls the state of the Fallback Connection widget in the Connection Manager for this connection type.
+If set to read-only, the widget is visible in the read-only state. root/ConnectionType/custom/gui/CustomManager/ widgets/label Controls the state of the Name widget in Custom Connection Manager.
 If set to active, the widget is visible in the UI and the user can interact with it.
 If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/custom/gui/CustomManager/ widgets/hasDesktopIcon Controls the state of the Show icon on desktop widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/custom/gui/CustomManager/ widgets/label Controls the state of the Name widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/custom/gui/CustomManager/ widgets/waitForNetwork Controls the state of the Wait for network before connecting widget in the Connection Manager for this connection type.
+If set to read-only, the widget is visible in the read-only state. root/ConnectionType/custom/gui/CustomManager/ widgets/waitForNetwork Controls the state of the Wait for network before connecting widget in Custom Connection Manager.
 If set to active, the widget is visible in the UI and the user can interact with it.
 If set to inactive, the widget is hidden.
 If set to read-only, the widget is visible in the read-only state.